linuxdojo/catalogbot/README.md

 This integration was created for the [Autralian Computer Museum Society](https://acms.org.au) and is released under the GPLv3.

+Thanks to Phillip Quinn `<Phillip.Quinn@acms.org.au>` and Sebastian Boell `<sebastian.boell@acms.org.au>` from the ACMS for support with designing and testing this integration.

 ## Installation

 The integration can be run locally or via Docker.